-If you are experiencing extenuating circumstances that prohibit you from accessing or retrieving materials, please contact the reference desk to request special accommodations.
+If you are experiencing extenuating circumstances that prohibit you from accessing or retrieving materials, please contact circulation to request special accommodations.

 Use Interlibrary Loan ONLY if you cannot find the book you need in the Kent Library or MOBIUS catalogs.

 1. At the Interlibrary Loan screen, logon to ILLiad or create an account if you do not have one.
 You can create an account by selecting the 'First Time Users' option.